-Agreement is due on February 13, 2013.
-As of October 1, 2011, the outstanding balance on the 2008 Credit Agreement was \$10,000,000 and the Company had \$63,819,000 of borrowing capacity available under the committed portion of the 2008 Credit Agreement.
+As of March 31, 2012, the Company had \$69,011,000 of borrowing capacity available under the committed portion of its five-year unsecured revolving credit facility entered into on February 13, 2008 (2008 Credit Agreement).
 The amount the Company is able to borrow under the 2008 Credit Agreement is the total borrowing capacity less any outstanding borrowings, letters of credit and multi-currency borrowings issued under the 2008 Credit Agreement.